RaviTambade/Angular/ComponentArchitecture.md

 9. <b>Lazy Loading</b>: Implement lazy loading to load modules and components on demand.
 This improves initial load times and enhances the overall user experience.
 Lazy loading is particularly useful for large applications with multiple routes.

 10. <b>Testing Components</b>: Prioritize unit testing for components to ensure they function as expected.
 Use Angular’s TestBed to create a testing environment and write tests for different scenarios and edge cases.

+An organized and modular structure not only makes development more efficient but also enhances collaboration among team members.